 To leverage natural resources for development, countries face challenges related to the need for a robust legal and fiscal framework; revenue forecasting, management, and allocation; development planning and implementation; infrastructure design and regulation; supply chain development; vocational training; and environmental protection.
-Achieving climate goals requires policies on mine decarbonization, responsible supply of critical minerals, and a just transition away from fossil fuels.
+Achieving climate goals requires policies on mine decarbonization, responsible supply of critical minerals for renewable energy technologies, and a just transition away from fossil fuels.

-This program, hosted by the Columbia Center on Sustainable Investment (CCSI), a joint center of Columbia Law School and Columbia Climate School, is designed to equip participants with the necessary skills to ensure that the extractive industries in resource-rich developing countries contribute to sustainable development, including the achievement of climate goals.
+The Executive Training on Extractive Industries and Sustainable Development (EISD) is a program designed to equip participants with the necessary skills to ensure that the extractive industries in resource-rich developing countries contribute to sustainable development, including the achievement of climate goals.
+EISD is hosted by the Columbia Center on Sustainable Investment (CCSI), a joint center of Columbia Law School and Columbia Climate School.